baburerdem/Api-TRACE/README.md

 Files:
 - {ExperimentVideoName}_Exposure.txt : Input data, which is created by VPM (Python code), indicating whether animals are exposed to the stimulus or not.
 - {ExperimentVideoName}_Data.txt : The output .txt file containing exposure duration for each bee.
-- {ExperimentVideoName}_IndividualsProfiles.jpg : Learning curves of each individual.
+- {ExperimentVideoName}_IndividualsProfiles.jpg : Exposure curves of each individual.
-- {ExperimentVideoName}_ExposurePlot.jpg : Group learning curve plot.
+- {ExperimentVideoName}_ExposurePlot.jpg : Group exposure curve plot.

 Additionally, if you run the script with the .R extension, you can enter variables according to the prompts in the console.
 In this case, pay attention to these: